Hot Dog

 Pro Tips

-- Store sausages away from ready-to-eat foods to prevent cross-contamination
+- Store away from raw meats to prevent cross-contamination

 Origin & Heritage